coolguycaden/space-app-challenge/docs/api_info.md

 orbit_id (number) - used for the close-approach computation

-pha (boolean) - Potential Hazardous Asteroids
+neo (boolean) - Near Earth Objects, has 53 objects

 ### Optional Parameters
 fullname - if we want to display the asteroids name

-neo (boolean) - If we need extra data